Terms & Conditions of Sales

 21. Home

-For the execution of this contract, the owner and the tenant elect domicile at their respective addresses, indicated in paragraph 1 for the owner and at the time of booking for the tenant.
+For the performance of this contract, the owner and the tenant elect domicile at their respective addresses, indicated in paragraph 1 for the owner and at the time of booking for the tenant.
 However, in the event of a dispute, the court of the owner's domicile will have sole jurisdiction.

 This contract is subject to French law.